 03 of 04

-Host a spa party on the morning or afternoon before prom, so guests can be pampered and primped in preparation for their big night.
+Host a spa party in the morning or afternoon before prom so that guests can be pampered and primped in preparation for their big night.
 Gather a group of your teen’s friends at a salon, or bring a stylist to your home to help with things like hairdos, manicures, and makeup.
 Friends can even help style each other.
 And don’t forget the guys, who can be included in the fun with things like last minute haircuts or manicures for men.

 04 of 04

-A photo booth also keeps the group in your own backyard, rather than off to a park or other outdoor location to pose for shots.
-And let’s admit it; we want them to linger until the very last possible moment,... don’t we?
+A photo booth also keeps the group in your backyard, rather than off to a park or other outdoor location to pose for shots.
+And let’s admit it; we want them to linger until the very last possible moment, don’t we?